-Class attendance will be regularly checked.
-You will lose points in this category for: being absent without informing your professor ahead of time, coming late to class or leaving class early, or exhibiting behavior considered obstructive to the learning of other students in the class (such as leaving and returning to class while it is in session, surfing the web and checking e-mail, and voicing inappropriate comments).
-In online classes, you should keep the video on.
-Otherwise, you will be considered absent.
+Class attendance will be checked in each class.
+You will lose points in this category for: being absent without informing your professor ahead of time, coming late to class or leaving class early, or exhibiting behavior considered obstructive to the learning of other students in the class (such as leaving and returning to class while it is in session, surfing the web and checking e-mail, and sleeping in the class).